tylertitsworth/5th-age-srd/Character-Rules/README.md

 ---

+### Aiding Others

+To help another character with their skill check describe how your character helps them and then roll against the same or similar DC.
+On a success reduce the DC difficulty tier by 1 for the skill check of the helped character.

 ### Natural 20s and Fumbles with Skill Checks

 When a PC rolls a natural 20 with a skill check, the GM should feel free to give that character much more success than the player expected.